 Most of the crude oil consumed by EU refineries is imported from extra-European countries through complex supply chains, making it difficult to obtain the producer-level data required by the Regulation and limiting incentives for producers to improve their methane performance to European standards.

-From 2027, importers must demonstrate that imported products are subject to the monitoring, reporting and verification measures equivalent to those set out in the regulation.
-Based on 2024 EU import patterns, the EU risks 87% of its crude oil supply becoming non-compliant due to requirements set out in the regulation.
+In order to substantiate the concerns raised by the industry, Concawe, together with IOGP Europe, commissioned WoodMackenzie to conduct a study on the impact of the Regulation’s importer requirements on crude and gas availability, on prices and on the refining sector.
+The study focuses on the implementation of Article 28, according to which, from 2027, importers must demonstrate that imported products are subject to monitoring, reporting and verification measures equivalent to those set out in the regulation.
+The WoodMackenzie study concludes that, based on 2024 EU import patterns, the EU risks 87% of its crude oil supply becoming non-compliant.

 FuelsEurope, in line with several other industry stakeholders, stresses the urgent need for: